tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 14
+For part1 I was happy I had spent some extra time on Day 10.
+KnotHash looked interesting enough that I had guessed I would see it again.
+So pulling the code from day10 was fairly easy.
+I renamed some of the routines and pulled out debug code.
+But it made this part of the problem easy.

+For golang things from part1 I used Sprintf more than I had before.
+But I knew that from other languages so meh.

+Part2 is a variation of day12 but it is involved enough that I am out of time for the moment and will come back to it.

+## Day 13
+Skipped for the moment

 ## Day 12 finished
 I wrote a lot and decided I had forgot my plan and deleted most of it.
 Once I did that the problem was not bad.
 I did have to come up with my own stack implementation.
 Still gross.